 The Town Park remains open for all to enjoy and has been open during the outbreak.

-The car parks have reopened but playgrounds, the toilets, skate park and outdoor gym equipment remain closed until further notice.
+The car parks have reopened, as have the public toilets by Pets' Corner, but playgrounds, skate park and outdoor gym equipment remain closed until further notice.

 Spurriers Café is open for takeway, 7 days a week.

 We ask all visitors to respect the current government guidelines for open spaces, such as 2m social distancing and remaining in groups of no more than 6 people - with 160 acres we have plenty of room!
 We also ask you to help our litter teams by taking your litter home with you where possible.